deformator852/Wordpress-World-of-Warcraft-Guild-Website/readme.md

 This site is stretched on wordpress, the plugins that are used in this project are advanced custom fields.
 In this topic you can write posts that will be displayed on the main page.
 Also in the sidebar you can add/remove/change classes and the number of passed bosses in raids.
 This site also has the ability to send letters if you want to join the guild and send letters if you need to contact the administration of the guild.
+The site has a responsive design of such screen resolutions:768px-900px and 900px-1200px.

+#  The standard look of a website for computers: